mozilla/uniffi-rs/docs/diplomat-and-macros.md

 [#416](https://github.com/mozilla/uniffi-rs/pull/416) - the current world where the type universe is described externally doesn't have this limitation - only the UDL file needs to be parsed when generating the foreign bindings.
-The application-services team has concluded that none of our non-trival use-cases for UniFFI could be described using macros, so supporting both mechanisms is pain for no gain.
+The application-services team has concluded that none of our non-trivial use-cases for UniFFI could be described using macros, so supporting both mechanisms is pain for no gain.

 As noted in #416, `wasm-bindgen` has a similarly shaped problem, and solves it by having